dipaish/docker/ufw.md

    _**UFW Default Policy**_

    The default UFW policy denies all incoming connections and allows outubound connections.
-By default, your system has access to the outside network however your system block all incoming connections unless you allow IP addresses, ranges or ports of combinations of all.
+By default, your system has access to the outside network however your system block all incoming connections unless you allow IP addresses, ranges or ports or combinations of all.

 _**UFW command syntax**_